Wedding Colour Schemes

 More ideas for wedding colour schemes and accessories can be found on the Etsy website.

-2015 and 2016 see some stunning new colours being used, plus some interesting colour combinations.
+2016 sees some stunning new colours being used, plus some interesting colour combinations.

 Totally new are the warm tones of blush, coral and tangerine.
-Other big news is the introduction soft toned colours such as dusty blue, lavender and lucite green.
+Other big news is the introduction of soft toned colours such as dusty blue, lavender and mint green.
 We’re seeing aquamarine, either teamed with coral or as ombre shades.

 The top Pantone colours of radiant orchid and marsala give a hot new twist to the purple and burgundy tones.